Best No-Penalty CD Rates

 What is the difference between a high-yield CD and a No Penalty CD?

-These CDs tend to come with long terms and no option to make early withdrawals.
+These CDs come with long terms and no option to make early withdrawals.

-On the other hand, No Penalty CDs allow account holders to withdraw money before the terms end without paying any stiff penalties.
+On the other hand, no-penalty CDs allow account holders to withdraw money before the terms end without paying stiff penalties.

 Are no-penalty CDs good?